ksavav/CharacteristicPoints/README.md

-<h2>Image indexing:</h2>
+<h2>Image indexing</h2>

-- Arrows: move one pixel in desired direction (the move is showed on the magnifier)
+- Arrows: move one pixel in desired direction (the move is shown on the magnifier)

 - F: enable point

 - Enter: add point

+- Config file: set predefined points.
+After adding points from config file, automatically move to the next one.